 - Drain 1 jar Italian Maraschino Cherries, reserving the syrup.
 Preheat the oven to 350 °F. Butter a 13”x9” inch baking pan and line the pan in one direction with parchment paper or foil.

 - Combine 9 ounces semi sweet chocolate and 8 oz unsalted butter in a microwave safe bowl.
 Microwave for 1 minute, stir to combine.
 Microwave for 30 second increments, stirring between increments, until all the chocolate is melted.
 Add 8 oz granulated sugar, 4 oz brown sugar, ½ teaspoon salt,1 teaspoon vanilla extract and 1 tablespoon cherry syrup to the chocolate, stir to combine.

 - Add 4 large eggs, stir until combined and then continue to stir vigorously for another 30 seconds.
 Add 5 oz all purpose flour, stir until combined.
 Fold in the cherries.

 - Spread the batter into the prepared pan.
 If needed, shift the cherries around so they are evenly spaced throughout the batter.

 - Bake until the brownies puff up a bit and a toothpick inserted in the center comes out with moist crumbs (20-25 minutes).
 Cool completely in the pan before icing.

 - While the brownies are baking, make the ganache frosting.
-Microwave the white chocolate and butter in 30 second increments until the chocolate is completely melted.
-Warm the cream until scalding hot and stir into the melted chocolate.
-Stir in the cherry syrup and a drop of (optional) red food coloring.
+Microwave 8 oz white chocolate and 1 oz unsalted butter in 30 second increments until the chocolate is completely melted.
+Microwave 2 oz heavy cream until scalding hot and stir into the melted chocolate.
+Stir in 2 oz cherry syrup and a drop of (optional) red food coloring.